commitizen-tools/commitizen/README.rst

 About
 ==========

-Interactive tool to commit based on established rules (like conventional commits).
+Commitizen is a tool designed for teams.

-It comes with some defaults commit styles, like conventional commits and jira and it's easily extendable.
+Its main purpose is to define a standard way of commiting rules and communicating it (using the cli provided by commitizen).

-It's useful for teams, because it is possible to standardize the commiting style.
+The reasoning behind it is that is easier to read, and enforces writing descriptive commits.

-Also includes an automatic version bump system based on semver.
+Besides that, having a convetion on your commits, makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.

 Installation